-- Fight off urge to test before ball, wanting to save that strip for a bit later.
+- Fight off the urge to test before basketball, wanting to save that strip for a bit later.

-- Use first test strip and clock in at 62 mg/dl, and only 45 minutes into a 120 minute ball session.
+- Use the first test strip and clock in at 62 mg/dl, and only 45 minutes into a 120-minute ball session.

-- Down 32 ounces of gatorade and 6 or 7 glucose tablets.
-Sit out for a couple games to recover.
+- Down 32 ounces of Gatorade and 6 or 7 glucose tablets.
+Sit out for a couple of games to recover.

 - Feeling better, play some more.